enigmosity/learn-aws/developer-associate/exam-questions.md

     1. GenerateDataKey to get a data encryption key
     2. plaintext data encryption key to encrypt data locally, then erase plaintext key from memory
     3. store encrypted data key alongside locally encrypted data
+- unless using customer provided keys, the keys are managed by AWS!

 ## Cognito